Event-Triggered Control for Mitigating SIS Spreading Processes: Numerical simulations

 \textit{(Simulation results):} \rfig{statetrajectoryallcontrol} plots the state trajectories for all the nodes by applying the event-triggered controller designed by the emulation-based approach proposed in \rsec{eventtrigdesignsec}, where the initial state $x(0)$ is randomly given from a uniform distribution on the interval set $[0,1]^n$.
 For comparisons, we illustrate in \rfig{statetrajectoryallnoinput} the state trajectories without control inputs (i.e., the state trajectories with $u_i(t) = v_{ij}(t) = 0$, for all $i \in {\cal V}$, $j \in {\cal N}^{\rm out} _i$, and $t \geq 0$), where the initial state is the same as the event-triggered controller. \rfig{statetrajectoryallcontrol} shows that the fraction of infected people are contained effectively by applying the proposed event-triggered controller compared with the control-free case in \rfig{statetrajectoryallnoinput}.
 To verify that the control objective is achieved, we illustrate in \rfig{statetrajectorycommunity} the trajectories of ${|\mathcal{V}_m|}^{-1} \sum_{i\in \mathcal{V}_m} x_i (t)$ for all $m \in \{1, 2, 3\}$ under the proposed event-triggered controller (red solid line), without control inputs (green dotted line), the continuous-time controller \req{uitimecon}, \req{vijtimecon} (see \rsec{designcontrolgainsec}; blue dashed line) whose control gains are the same as the event-triggered controller. \rfig{statetrajectorycommunity} shows that, by applying the event-triggered controller, the average of the fraction of infected people in each group can be appropriately contained such that the control objective is achieved (i.e., converge below the prescribed thresholds $\bar{x}_1, \bar{x}_2$, and $\bar{x}_3$), while at the same time preserving almost the same convergence performance as the continuous-time controller.
+It can be also seen that the event-triggered controller provides a better control performance than the continuous-time controller.
+To describe why this has happened, recall that the event-triggered controller updates the control inputs {only when they are needed}, while the continuous controller updates them {continuously}.
+Moreover, the linear state-feedback controller is employed under both the continuous controller and the event-triggered controller (see \req{ui}, \req{vij}).
+Thus, when the state (the fraction of the infected people) is decreasing, the control input under the continuous controller is decreasing for all times, while the control input under the event-triggered controller is kept constant during the inter-event times and it decreases only for the update times.
+Therefore, if the inter-event times are relatively long, the control input under the event-triggered controller tend to be larger than the one under the continuous-time controller.
+Therefore, the event-triggered controller tends to mitigate the infection further than the continuous-time controller (since it tends to utilize larger control inputs) and thus provides a better performance.
+Note that, when the state is \textit{increasing}, the reverse holds; the control inputs under the event-triggered controller tends to be smaller than the continuous-time controller and thus provide worse performance.
+In this numerical simulation, the event-triggered controller provides a better performance than the continuous time controller, since, as shown in \rfig{statetrajectoryall}, many states are \textit{decreasing} for most of the times.